-ners, who are now beginning withheld goods.
+into the markets with long withhold goods.
 The unreasonable attitude of those cornering the produce markets in this immediate part of the country was sized up some time ago by the com-mission men and wholesalers who, it is understood, agreed not to buy from the producers any more than was abso-lutely imperative, and not to buy al-faifa anyhow-for which such a high price was demanded.
-The result of this "gentlemen's agree-mont" has been healthful.
-Alfalfa is now selling loose at \$9 and \$10 per ton, with the baled article at \$14, where the market corner artists had toward the close of winter forced the price up to \$23 and \$24.
+The result of this "gentlemen's agree-ment" has been healthful.
+Alfaifa is now selling loose at \$9 and \$10 per ton, with the baled article at \$14, where the market corner artists had toward the close of winter forced the price up to \$23 and \$24.
 The millers, who, it seems, have had a surplus on hand, are now disposing of it with all possible speed, and flour can now be had at much more humane prices.
 When the tremendous rush of produce from the new crops be-gins, prices will go down further.
 Oranges are scarce, it being between seasons.
 One large commission house found itself this morning without an orange on the premises.
 However, wa-termelons and lemons are plentiful, the former being particularly firm and sweet.
-Adalaide and Muscet grapes are arriving in good shape, with size-able quantities of Utah vegetables.
-Dealers report apples as few and far between: also, that over the country at large the general crop this year will range from 25 to 75 per cent of the Wax beans, 4 pounds for.....
-Broad beans, per pound......
-Summer squash, each Fresh tomatoes, per pound ...
-Cucumbers, each ......
-New turnips, two bunches for.
-Cantaloupes, each ......
-Sweet corn, per dožen .....
-Cucumbers, 3 for .....
-Egg plant, per pound.....
-Bell pepper ......
-GROCERIES.
-Layer raisins, per pound ......15 720 between: also, that over the country at large the general crop this year will range from 25 to 75 per cent of the usual production, on account of the frosts.
+Adalaide and Muscat grapes are arriving in good shape, with size-able quantities of Utah vegetables. are arriving in good shape, with size-able quantities of Utah vegetables.
+Dealers report apples as few and far between: also, that over the country at large the general crop this year will range from 25 to 75 per cent of the usual production on account of the of the of the usual production, on account of the frosts.
 This will hurt western New York particularly.
 There is a slight reduction in sugar, which is always grateful.
-The prices obtaining today, are as follows: Maple sugar, pure, per pound .....25
+The prices obtaining today, are as follows: